 Metabolic stress is an effect on the muscle that appears after anaerobic glycolysis and the accumulation of by-products like hydrogen ions, intramuscular metabolites, and lactate.

-In other words, this is the proverbial “pump” or “burn”.
+- This is the proverbial “pump” or “burn”.
 It’s about doing specific exercises (usually isolated) that will lead to lactic acid production.

-The best isolated exercises to be done for maximum metabolic stress are:
+Best isolated exercises for metabolic stress

 |Pec Dec||Pull-over Machine||Leg Extension|